 "I know that you loved him more than you loved Roger.
 But did you love Commander Decker more than you do me?"
 He nudged her as the lift doors opened.

-It was a short walk to her quarters, she opened the door, felt him push her in.
+It was a short walk to her quarters; she opened the door and he pushed her in gently.

 "Lock the door and answer my question," he said, as he began to pull off her uniform again.

 She was naked before she could tell the computer to lock the door.
 He was naked before she could answer him.
 As he pushed her down on the bed, she said, "I don't love you.
 At all."

 "Now who is lying?" he asked, as he kissed her hard, then began to move away from her lips, kissing down her body, making her moan and writhe and finally call out.

 Suddenly he was back up, kissing her lips, his hand on her face, bringing the meld into play again.
 "If you will not tell me, then show me."
 And then he was pushing against her, his thoughts battering her for information.